ihitrec/Owl_and_Hoot/README.md

 ### User Stories

+#### Users

 - I want to be able to create an account.
+- I want to view my profile and order history.
-- I want the option to delete my profile.
+- I want the option to save default delivery information.
+- I want to be able to add a product to basket and view it before going to checkout.
+- I want to get email confirmation of the products that I ordered.
-- I want to see the reviews and the posibility to leave one.
+- I want to see the product rating.
 - I would like to search for products and filter the brands I desire.
-- I want to be able to add a product to basket and view it before going to checkout.
-- I wish the products had good images from different angles to get a better look of the product.

 ### Wireframes